bikashsharmabks/rest-amqp/README.md

 # rest-amqp
-Rest API using amqp protocol
+Rest API using amqp protocol build on nodejs